Video is becoming an increasingly important component of marketing today.

 Video is a highly engaging medium.

-Through video, a business can showcase itself – who they are, what they do, their track record, their accomplishments and their people – sharing their story in a way that lets users connect with their brand on a deeper level.
+Through video, a business can showcase itself – who they are (an intro video), what they do, their track record, their accomplishments and their people – sharing their story in a way that lets users connect with their brand on a deeper level.

 When done right, video is highly effective in building trust and confidence for your brand.